 Structural Dynamics

-Devin's projects and assignments primarily lie in recurring mission work for government and commercial programs, however, he does get involved with development-related work from time to time when needed.
-A list of completed missions and projects Devin has worked on are as follows:
+Devin's projects and assignments primarily lie in recurring mission work for government and commercial programs, however, he does get involved with development-related work when time allows.
+A list of missions and projects Devin has worked on are as follows:

 CFT (Atlas V N22 / Starliner)